 Upon termination of service, death, disability or attainment of age 59 1/2, any participant may elect to immediately receive a lump sum distribution equal to the vested interest of his or her account.
 Participants may, upon termination, elect to defer their lump sum distribution or receive annual installments.
-If a participant is not fully vested in the Company's contributions to his or her account on the date of termination of his or her employment, the nonvested portion is forfeited.
+If a participant is not fully vested in the Company's contributions to his or her account on the date of termination of employment, the nonvested portion is forfeited.
 Forfeitures are used to pay certain administrative expenses of the Plan and to reduce future Company contributions to the Plan.
-During 2009 and 2008, forfeitures of \$786,000 and \$682,000, respectively, were used to pay certain administrative expenses of the Plan and to reduce Company contributions.
-The forfeited balances held in the Plan as of December 31, 2009 and 2008, were \$382,000 and \$334,000, respectively.
+During 2010 and 2009, forfeitures of \$426,000 and \$786,000, respectively, were used to pay certain administrative expenses of the Plan and to reduce Company contributions.
+The forfeited balances held in the Plan as of December 31, 2010 and 2009, were \$38,000 and \$382,000, respectively.